 Listed below are the pros and cons of dental implants vs. dentures to help you decide which option is best for you.

-- The implants are surgically inserted into the jaw bone creating a fixed, permanent base for the dental restoration.
+- The dentist will surgically insert the implants into the jaw bone, creating a fixed, permanent base for the dental restoration.

 - There are little to no eating restrictions with denture implants.

 - The implants not only support a denture, but they also act as tooth roots.
 This will preserve the jaw bone and prevent bone loss.